ivy-nguyen12/Stock_Signal_Prediction/README.md

 - Experiment with LSTM and RNN for sequential pattern recognition in time-series

 ## About Me
-I’m Vy Nguyen and I’m currently pursuing my Master of Science in Business Analytics at UC Irvine.
-I’m passionate about analytics, investment research, and financial modeling.
+Hi, I’m Vy Nguyen and I’m currently pursuing my MS in Business Analytics at UC Irvine.
+I’m passionate about data analytics in Finance and Investment.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/vy-ngoc-lan-nguyen).